 - Single Implants, which involve the placement of a single titanium post placed within the bone of the jaw.
 Over time, bone tissue will fuse with the implant, and as a result, the implant will become active and stable.
 A fabricated prosthetic tooth is placed onto the post, like a dental crown, that looks and feels like your natural tooth.

 - All-on-4 Treatment, which offers complete replacement of the upper or lower teeth when all are missing or otherwise need to be extracted.
 By using four dental implant posts as support, a fixed denture can be attached that will be much stronger than typical dentures.

 Details to Consider:

-- Current health of teeth: In the case of one or more missing teeth, there may be further dental concerns with remaining teeth that may need to be addressed.
+- The current health of teeth: In the case of one or more missing teeth, there may be further dental concerns with remaining teeth that may need to be addressed.
 Whether due to dental disease or physical injury, such as chipping and cracking, remaining teeth may not be viable and require extraction.
-As a replacement solution, dental implants like the All-on-4 treatment, may be preferred.
+As a replacement solution, dental implants like the All-on-4 treatment may be preferred.

 Learn More Today

 Schedule an appointment for a consultation and exam by Dr. Patel, and we’ll tell you more about our dental implant options, our methods of treatment, and our expert opinion on which may be the right pick for your smile.